-- Conforming IPP objects MUST support all REQUIRED operation attributes and all values of such attributes if so indicated in the description.
-Conforming IPP objects MUST ignore all unsupported or unknown operation attributes or operation attribute groups received in a request, but MUST reject a request that contains a supported operation attribute that contains an unsupported value. - Conforming IPP objects MAY return operation responses that contain attributes groups, attributes names, attribute syntaxes, attribute values, and status codes that are extensions to this standard.
-The additional attribute groups MAY occur in any order.
-Issue 26 - The following section on object attributes specifies the support required for object attributes. - 5.2.3 IPP Object Attributes - Conforming IPP objects MUST support all of the REQUIRED object attributes, as defined in this document in the indicated sections. - If an object supports an attribute, it MUST support only those values specified in this document or through the extension mechanism described in section 5.2.4.
-It MAY support any non-empty subset of these values. - That is, it MUST support at least one of the specified values and at most all of them. - 4269 5.2.4 Versions - Clients MUST meet the conformance requirements for clients specified in this document and [IPP-PRO] and SHOULD also support version 1.0, i.e., SHOULD meet the conformance requirements for clients as - specified in [RFC2566] and [RFC2565]. - 4273 IPP Printer and Job objects MUST meet the conformance requirements for IPP objects specified in this - document and [IPP-PRO].
-For interoperability with IPP/1.0 clients, IPP/1.1 objects SHOULD also meet - the conformance requirements for IPP objects as specified in [RFC2566] and [RFC2565]. - Clients MUST send requests containing a "version-number" parameter with a '1.1' value and SHOULD try - supplying alternate version numbers if they receive a 'server-error-version-not-supported' error return in a - 4278 response. - 4279 IPP objects MUST accept requests containing a "version-number" parameter with a '1.1' value (or reject the - request if the operation is not supported).
-IPP objects SHOULD accept any request with the major version - '1' (or reject the request if the operation is not supported).
+Conforming IPP objects MUST support all REQUIRED operation attributes and all values of such attributes if so indicated in the description.
+Conforming IPP objects MUST ignore all unsupported or unknown operation attributes or operation attribute groups received in a request, but MUST reject a request that contains a supported operation attribute that contains an unsupported value.

+Conforming IPP objects MAY return operation responses that contain attributes groups, attributes name and names, attribute values attribute values, and status codes that are extensions to this standard.

+- 4400 The additional attribute groups MAY occur in any order.
+Issue 26 - The following section on object attributes specifies the support required for object attributes. - 5.2.3 IPP Object Attributes - Conforming IPP objects MUST support all of the REQUIRED object attributes, as defined in this - specification document in the indicated sections. - If an object supports an attribute, it MUST support only those values specified in this document or through - the extension mechanism described in section 5.2.4.
+It MAY support any non-empty subset of these values. - That is, it MUST support at least one of the specified values and at most all of them. - 4408 5.2.4 Versions - Clients MUST support version 1.1 meet the conformance requirements for clients specified in this document - and [IPP-PRO] and SHOULD also support version 1.0, i.e., SHOULD meet the conformance requirements - for clients as specified in [RFC2566] and [RFC2565]. - 4412 1.0.
+IPP Printer and Job objects MUST meet the conformance requirements for IPP objects specified in this - 4413 document and [IPP-PRO].
+For interoperability with IPP/1.0 clients, IPP/1.1 objects SHOULD also meet - the conformance requirements for IPP objects as specified in [RFC2566] and [RFC2565]. - 4415 Clients MUST send requests containing a "version-number" parameter with a '1.1' value and SHOULD try - supplying alternate version numbers if they receive a 'server-error-version-not-supported' error return in a - 4417 response. - 4418 IPP objects MUST support version 1.1 and SHOULD also support version 1.0 accept requests containing a - "version-number" parameter with a '1.1' value (or reject the request if the operation is not supported).
+IPP - objects SHOULD accept any request with the major version '1' (or reject the request if the operation is not - supported).
 See section 3.1.8.
 ISSUE 36